tcr/8bit-demos/README.md

 * Download and install the [`asl` compiler](http://john.ccac.rwth-aachen.de:8000/as/)
 * Install `mame`

+### snake/

+An implementation of Snake for the Odyssey 2.

 ### lowercase/

 Lowercase kernel demo.
 Renders one row of lowercase and mixed uppercase text.
 Not perfect; relies